Robust Construction of Polycube Segmentations via Dual Loops: Introduction

 \section{Introduction}

-Polycubes, or orthogonal polyhedra, are polyhedra with axis-aligned quadrilateral faces.
-Their simple structure enables efficient methods which are elusive for more general 3D shapes.
-Hence, so-called polycube maps, which are bijective mappings between general 3D models and polycubes, have been utilized to transfer solutions computed on polycubes into more general settings.
-Polycube maps have been used to solve various problems including, but not limited to, texture mapping \cite{tarini2004polycube}, hexahedral meshing \cite{pietroni2022hexmesh}, and structured CFD gridding \cite{malcevic2011automated}.
+Polycubes, or orthogonal polyhedra with axis-aligned quadrilateral faces, enable efficient approaches to various challenging geometric problems. \emph{Polycube maps} are bijective mappings from general shapes to polycubes.
+They allow for the transfer of efficient solutions computed on polycubes to those general shapes.
+As such, polycube maps are used to solve texture mapping~\cite{tarini2004polycube}, spline fitting~\cite{wang2007polycube}, multi-block grid generation~\cite{boelens2009f16}, and hexahedral meshing~\cite{pietroni2022hex}.

-Since polycube maps were introduced in 2004, a variety of methods have been proposed to construct them.
-Most methods aim to strike a balance between the distortion of the mapping and the complexity of the polycube.
-The current state-of-the-art achieves a good trade-off between low distortion and low complexity by employing deformation-based approaches \cite{gregson2011all, livesu2013polycut, dumery2022evocube}.
-However, such deformations tend to not be robust: at the end of the deformation there might not be a valid polycube and post-processing might not converge to a valid solution either~\cite{sokolov2015fixing, zhao2019polycube, protais2022robust, mestrallet2023limits}.
-Furthermore such methods can generally not be controlled or steered by the user and do not enable flexible refinement or coarsening of the polycube based on user input.

-A polycube map between a polycube $Q$ and a 3D model $\mathcal{M}$ induces a segmentation of $\mathcal{M}$ via the edges of $Q$.
-This segmentation of $\mathcal{M}$ into surface patches is called a polycube layout; it is also referred to as a polycube segmentation, a polycube labeling, or a Cartesian face decomposition.
-Our motivation to study polycubes and their corresponding polycube layouts stems from conformal mesh generation for aerospace modelling.
-In this setting the actual polycube is not needed; all that is required is the polycube layout on the input model, which in turn informs the mesh generation around the model.
-Furthermore, robustness and flexibility are of utmost importance: we always need to create a valid polycube layout and the users (aerospace engineers) need to be able to interactively add additional detail to the layout as needed for the external mesh.

-There are several methods which attempt to directly compute the patches of a polycube layout, and then try to validate this layout by attempting to construct the corresponding polycube.
-However, when it appears that there is no polycube, then there are few effective remedies.
-Sometimes local changes can address the issues \cite{gregson2011all, livesu2013polycut}, but they are not always effective \cite{mandad2022intrinsic}.
-Some approaches use the characterization by \cite{eppstein2010steinitz} of certain orthogonal polyhedra to inform their layouts.
-However, this characterization is rather limited; it includes invalid polycubes and also severely restricts the solution space of possible polycubes \cite{pietroni2022hexmesh, mandad2022intrinsic, mestrallet2023limits}.

-\paragraph{Contribution and organization.} We present a robust, flexible, and efficient method to generate polycube layouts for 3D models of genus 0.
-Our method builds upon the fact that such polycube layouts can be effectively characterized in a dual representation \cite{baumeister2023how}.
-We iteratively build the corresponding dual structure by adding dual loops where needed, all the while maintaining the invariant that the dual structure corresponds to a valid polycube.
-Our method is robust by design and seamlessly supports user interaction: after each iterative step, the user can choose the next area for iterative refinement.
-Alternatively, our method is able to compute high quality polycube layouts fully automatically.